Skip to Content

 If a student has not exhausted their funds as outlined in the SCHC Research Grant award letter during the designated active term(s) and wishes to continue with research, they must reapply during the next application period.

 The first step to apply for the Honors College research grant is to attend a required virtual workshop.
 The purpose of the workshop is to explain the application process and how funding works.
 Participants will also learn tips on how to get involved in a research lab if they have not yet found a project.
-This is also a great time to ask questions!
-To stay up to date on grant policies and procedures, students are required to attend a workshop in the semester that you are applying for the grant even if they have attended one in the past.
+To stay up to date on grant policies and procedures, students are required to complete the workshop in the semester that they are applying for the grant, even if they have attended one in the past.

 Honors College research grants are designed to allow students to work with a mentor on a project in the mentor’s discipline.
 Ideally, projects will be initiated by the student or conceived jointly by the student and mentor.
 For students in the early stages of their development as scholars, however, their work may serve to directly facilitate the mentor’s ongoing research.
 The student should have a clear sense of involvement and ownership.
 Honors College research grants are for undergraduate research, not work-study or student employment.